diffkemp/diffkemp-automation/backend/README.md

 Backend server which manages:

-- automatic comparison of new versions of projects,
+- automatic comparison of new versions or commits of projects,
 - web interface for going through the results.

 ## Requirements / Dependencies